Vido-Faresky1122/Simulasi-Eccomerce/README.md

 ## ⚙️ How to Setup Database

-1. Download the SQL file from GitHub named `sudimart.sql`
+1. Download the SQL file from GitHub named `sch_eccomerce.sql`
 2. Open the Laragon application
 3. Click the **Database** button
 4. Login using: